Byzantine Empire: Pre-518: Constantinian, Theodosian, and Leonid dynasties

 Between the 3rd and 1st centuries BC, the Roman Republic established hegemony over the eastern Mediterranean, while its government developed into the one-person rule of an emperor.
 The Roman Empire enjoyed a period of relative stability until the 3rd century AD, when external threats and internal crises caused it to splinter, as regional armies acclaimed their generals as "soldier-emperors".
 One of these, Diocletian, recognised that the state was too big to be ruled by a single person.
 He instituted the Tetrarchy, a system which divided the empire into eastern and western halves.
 The Tetrarchy quickly failed, but the division of the empire proved an enduring concept.

 Constantine I secured absolute power in 324.
 Over the next six years, he rebuilt the city of Byzantium as a new capital that he called "New Rome" (later named Constantinople).
-The old capital Rome was farther from the prosperous eastern provinces and in a less strategically important location; it was not esteemed by the "soldier-emperors", who ruled from the frontiers, or by the empire's population.
-Having been granted citizenship, they considered themselves just as Roman as those in the city of Rome.
-He continued reforms of the empire's military and civil administration and instituted the gold solidus as a stable currency.
+The old capital Rome was farther from the prosperous eastern provinces and in a less strategically important location; its esteem had already been somewhat lessened in the eyes of the "soldier-emperors", who ruled from the frontiers, and of the empire's population.
+Having been granted citizenship, the empire's subjects considered themselves just as Roman as those in the city of Rome.
+Constantine continued reforms of the empire's military and civil administration and instituted the gold solidus as a stable currency.
 He favoured Christianity and became an opponent of paganism.
 Constantine's dynasty prioritised a lengthy conflict against the comparably powerful Sasanid Persia and ended in 363 with the death of his nephew Julian.
 The reign of the short Valentinianic dynasty, marked by wars against the Goths, religious debates, and anti-corruption campaigns, ended in the East with the death of Valens at the Battle of Adrianople in 378.